Treating Tooth Decay in Kids

 If the decay is found early enough, before a cavity has begun forming, it is possible to reverse the effects.
 We can often treat these early stages with a fluoride varnish, which helps to restore strength to the enamel, eliminating the early decay.

 If the decay has started to turn into a cavity, it cannot be reversed, but it can be treated.
-Cavities are often treated with fillings, either amalgam or composite resin.
-Amalgam fillings, made up of a mixture of metals, are incredibly strong.
-This makes them ideal for teeth at the back of the mouth.
-However, they are silver in color.
-We can also provide composite fillings, which are tooth colored.
+Cavities are often treated with fillings.
+We can provide composite fillings, which are tooth colored.
 These fillings are a good option for cavities in visible teeth.
 After the tooth is cleaned and the decay removed, the filling material is placed inside and cured, or dried, providing immediate protection.

 For teeth affected by larger cavities, you will be referred to a pediatric dentist.
 They may suggest that a crown may be needed.
 A crown is a restoration that covers the entire visible portion of the decayed tooth, preventing further damage and restoring strength.
 This treatment allows the tooth to stay in the socket until it is ready to fall out on its own.
 Crowns for baby teeth are often made from stainless steel.
 In the event the tooth decay is too severe, the tooth may need to be extracted and a space maintainer placed to help keep the space open for the developing adult tooth.